Common periwinkle: Distribution

-Common periwinkles are native to the northeastern coasts of the Atlantic Ocean, including northern Spain, France, Great Britain, Ireland, Scandinavia, Russia, and Nigeria.
+Common periwinkles are native to the northeastern coasts of the Atlantic Ocean, including northern Spain, France, Great Britain, Ireland, Scandinavia, and Russia.

 There have been more than 14,000 observations made available as a dataset at the Global Biodiversity Information Facility - Littorina littorea, which can be explored.
 More distribution information can also be found at Ocean Biographic Information System - Littorina littorea.
 The NBN Gateway - Littorina littorea has a distribution map over the UK and Ireland.
 These datasets may overlap.